-We will continue to incur increased costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives.
+We will continue to incur increased costs as a result of operating as a public company, including in connection with becoming a large accelerated filer as of December 31, 2020, and our management will be required to devote substantial time to new compliance initiatives.

 As a public company, we incur significant legal, accounting and other expenses.
 In addition, the Sarbanes-Oxley Act of 2002 and rules subsequently implemented by the SEC and The Nasdaq Global Select Market, or Nasdaq, where our Class A common shares are listed, impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly, and will increase after we are no longer an emerging growth company and a smaller reporting company.
+Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly, which will increase in connection with our becoming a large accelerated filer and no longer being an emerging growth company and smaller reporting company.
 For example, these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance.
+In addition, we expect our costs to increase as we comply with requirements related to executive compensation disclosure and shareholder votes on executive compensation matters that we were previously exempt from as an emerging growth company and smaller reporting company.
+While we are currently an emerging growth company and a smaller reporting company, based on our closing share price and the market value of our voting and non-voting common shares held by non-affiliates as of June 30, 2020, we have determined that we will be a large accelerated file and no longer be an emerging growth company as of December 31, 2020 and no longer be a smaller reporting company as of January 1, 2020.
+However, for so long as we remain an emerging growth company and smaller reporting company, we are permitted and intend to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.